Phone: (610) 363-0100

 First Things First: Let's Make it Official!

-You love your primary care provider at CMMD, and man, do we love you.
+You love your primary clinician at CMMD, and man, do we love you.
 Let's make it official in the eyes of the world – or at least, Medicare.

 We encourage our Medicare Part B patients to visit Medicare.gov and select your CMMD provider as your primary care provider.
 Instructions are below for this voluntary process, including how to create a Medicare account if you do not already have one: